 24/7 Email, Live Chat, and Phone

-The greatest value of Shopify over BigCommerce is the Shopify Lite offering ($9/month), which gives you basic features such as the Shopify POS app, the ability to accept credit cards, and integration with your existing website.
+The most outstanding value of Shopify over BigCommerce is the Shopify Lite offering ($9/month), which gives you basic features such as the Shopify POS app, the ability to accept credit cards, and integration with your existing website.
 That’s a lot for $9 monthly, and BigCommerce has no answer to it.

-If you were to unpack both platforms’ basic plans, Basic Shopify and BigCommerce Standard, BigCommerce’s Standard provides more robust features, specifically:
+Suppose you were to unpack both platforms’ basic plans, Basic Shopify and BigCommerce Standard.
+BigCommerce’s Standard provides more robust features, specifically:

 - Professional reporting features